TIBHannover/python-ecology-lesson/_episodes/00-before-we-start.md

 <br />
 ## Knowing your way around Anaconda
-[Anaconda][anaconda] distribution of Python includes a lot of its popular packages, such as the IPython console, Jupyter Notebook, and Spyder IDE.
+[Anaconda][anaconda] distribution of Python includes a lot of its popular packages, such as the IPython console and Jupyter Notebook.
 Have a quick look around the Anaconda Navigator.
 You can launch programs from the Navigator or use the command line.

 The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that allow one to easilty create documents that combine code, graphs, and narrative text.
-[Spyder][spyder-ide] is an **Integrated Development Environment** that allows one to write Python scripts and interact with the Python software from within a single interface.

 Anaconda also comes with a package manager called [conda](https://conda.io/docs/), which makes it easy to install and update additional packages.